-Green turtles have been split into 11 distinct population segments (DPSs) under the ESA.
-The Central West Pacific^{§§§§§} DPS was listed as endangered in 2016.
-A cooperative study of isolated reefs provided a resident population in the Mariana Archipelago at somewhere between 1,000-2,000 turtles.112 Adults can weigh up to 500 pounds.
-Adult turtles residing near shore are herbivorous; feeding primarily on macroalgae and sea grasses.
+Green turtles have been split into 11 DPS under the ESA.
+The Central West Pacific DPS[‡] was listed as endangered in 2016.
+A cooperative study of isolated reefs provided a resident population estimate in the Mariana Archipelago at somewhere between 1,000 and 2,000 turtles.
+Adults can weigh up to 500 pounds.
+Adult turtles residing near shore are herbivorous, feeding primarily on macroalgae and sea grasses.
 Hatchlings and juveniles living in pelagic habitats are most likely to eat soft-bodied invertebrates, jellyfish, and fish eggs.
-The common name "green sea turtle" is derived from the color of their body fat, which is green from the algae they eat.113
+The common name "green sea turtle" is derived from the color of their body fat, which is green from the algae they eat.39

-Hawksbill Turtle (Eretmochelvs imbricate) The hawksbill is one of the smaller sea turtles.
-It takes its species name (imbricata) from the overlapping plates on its upper shell and its common name from the shape of its hooked jaw.
-Its narrow head and jaws allow it to get food from crevices in coral reefs.
-They eat sponges, anemones, squid and shrimp.114 Although uncommon in the Mariana Archipelago, hawksbill nesting has been documented in Guam.
+Hawksbill Turtle (Eretmochelys imbricate)

+The hawksbill is one of the smaller sea turtles.
+It takes its common name from the shape of its hooked jaw.
+Its narrow head and jaws allow it to eat sponges, anemones, and shrimp from coral crevices.40 Although uncommon in the Mariana Archipelago, hawksbill nesting has been documented in Guam.
 The hawksbill turtle used to be fished commercially in the CNMI.
 Both CNMI and Guam wildlife management agencies ask that this species be given careful consideration in developing conservation measures and included in any research project addressing sea turtles.